aselshall/gwh/README.md

 This course introduces the fundamental principles of groundwater flow and solute transport in aquifers, emphasizing interactions between groundwater and the environment.
 Students will gain hands-on experience with basic groundwater modeling using the industry-standard tool MODFLOW, providing a foundation for further study and careers in water resources management.

+### Preparation for This Course

+This course has no formal prerequisites.
+However, students should be comfortable with:
+- Algebra and basic calculus (derivatives, integrals, solving equations)
+- Basic physics concepts (units, energy, fluid flow fundamentals)
+- Working with equations and dimensional consistency
+- Using spreadsheets (e.g., Excel) for calculations and data analysis
+- Basic familiarity with engineering problem-solving approaches No prior groundwater or modeling experience is required.

 ## Introduction

 Groundwater flows beneath the Earth's surface through pores, fractures, and conduits within aquifers—water-saturated soil and rock formations that transmit significant quantities of water.
 Groundwater is the Earth's largest non-frozen freshwater reservoir, accounting for more than 97% of liquid freshwater.
 It is the world's most extracted natural resource, with withdrawal rates around 1000 km³/year.
 Groundwater is a reliable freshwater source, moving slowly through aquifers and providing vital benefits to billions of people.
 It supplies over half of the drinking water, approximately 40% of irrigation water, and about one-third of freshwater for industrial activities.
 Groundwater also supports ecosystems in aquifers, soils, rivers, lakes, wetlands, coastal zones, and marine environments, offering numerous ecosystem services.
 Additionally, groundwater is a geothermal energy resource and plays a crucial role in climate change mitigation and adaptation strategies, such as carbon sequestration in deep saline aquifers and flood-managed aquifer recharge.